MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/model/services/loginByEmailThunk/README.md

 ```

 ## Conclusion
-The `loginByUsername` thunk provides a robust mechanism for handling user login by username and password.
+The `loginByEmailThunk` thunk provides a robust mechanism for handling user login by username and password.
 It manages the asynchronous API call, processes the response, and updates the application state with the authenticated user data.
 This thunk is essential for components that require user authentication, ensuring a smooth and secure login experience with proper error handling and state management.